 Spain initiated a stratified-random survey in the NRA of Divs.
 3NO in 1995.
 Initially, this survey was carried out in spring with the C/V Playa de Menduiña using a Pedreira bottom trawl.
-Since 2001, the R/V Vizconde de Eza replaced that research vessel, and a Campelen trawl replaced Pedreira gear (González-Troncoso et al. 2020).
+Since 2001, the R/V Vizconde de Eza replaced that research vessel, and a Campelen trawl replaced Pedreira gear (Garrido et al. 2022).
 Abundance and biomass of Thorny Skate were estimated from EU-Spain surveys in the NRA of Divs.
-3NO from 1997-2019.
-Although the EU-Spain biomass index indicated an increase in 2012, it appears to be following a declining trend since 2006 from 55 810 t to its lowest estimate of 2 758 t in 2019.
+3NO from 1997-2019 and 2021.
+Due to CoVid-19, there was no Spanish survey in 2020 in Divs.
+3NO.
+Although the EU-Spain biomass index indicated an increase in 2012, it appears to be following a declining trend since 2006 from a mean weight per tow of 55.81 kg to its lowest estimate of 2.76 kg in 2019.
+However, the estimate of 30.37 kg for 2021 is above average for this time-series.

 A comparison of the Canadian Campelen spring 3NO biomass indices to those of the Spanish Divs.
-3NO surveys in 1997-2019 indicated that the trends have diverged since 2007: the EU-Spain index declined until 2011, while the Canadian index has followed a generally increasing trend (Fig. 6).
+3NO surveys in 1997-2019 indicated that the trends have diverged since 2007: the EU-Spain index declined until 2011, while the Canadian index has followed a generally increasing trend (Fig. 5).
 It should be noted that the Canadian spring survey covers the entire area of Divs.
 3NO, whereas the Spanish survey is limited to the NRA of Divs.
 3NO.